rmagatti/gx-extended.nvim/README.md

 **First match wins!** If multiple match, you get a menu.

-### Deterministic Ordering
+### Deterministic Ordering ⭐

-Unlike other plugins that use random ordering, gx-extended checks patterns in the order they're defined.
-This makes behavior **predictable and configurable**.
+**Key improvement:** Extensions are checked in the exact order they're registered.
+No more random behavior!

+This means:
+- **Predictable** — Same pattern always wins
+- **Configurable** — Control priority by registration order
+- **Debuggable** — Easy to understand what's happening

+Example: File-specific handlers are registered first, so they always take priority over generic patterns.

 ---